 61 year-old Saied, often referred to as 'Robocop' for his monotone voice and droning speeches, campaigned on the values of the 2011 revolution: stark opposition to westernized and corrupt elites and in favour of a radical decentralization of the current government.

 He won favour during his campaign by taking public transport, travelling to often-ignored areas across the country, such as the interior towns of Kasserine or Sidi Bouzid – far from the affluent north.

 55-year-old Karoui was the only candidate to hold the majority of his electoral campaign from prison, under the banner of his party Qalb Tounes: the Heart of Tunisia.

 He had used his media station, Nassma TV, to highlight work he had done through his charity Khalil Tounis, named after his son who was killed.

 But many of his opponents say he had violated electoral rules by using his station as a campaign tool.

 At the start of the campaign, he had promised a revolution at the ballot box in favour of the other Tunisia: the millions neglected by the establishment.

 He campaigned on the need to strengthen the central government to allow the state to restore the economy and deliver goods and services to the people.

-Turn-out The electoral commission ISIE has said that turnout was at 55 percent, slightly lower than the intial figure of 58 announced just after the runoff on Sunday.
+The electoral commission ISIE has said that turnout was at 55 percent, slightly lower than the intial figure of 58 announced just after the runoff on Sunday.